danakj/Advent-of-Code-2020/JOURNAL.md

 Completed [excercises for day 1-7](https://adventofcode.com/2020).
 At first I had to google absolutely everything.
 By day 5 I wrote the entire program including file-reading from scratch without any copy/paste.

-Day 4 I tried to experiment with [monads in rust](https://hoverbear.org/blog/option-monads-in-rust/).
+For day 4 I tried to experiment with [monads in rust](https://hoverbear.org/blog/option-monads-in-rust/).
 When validating 7 pieces of data, instead of writing return statements on every other line, I combined optional states with `.and_then()` to perform the next step if each previous step had succeeded.
 The "success" result was done by Option's `.and()` operator to makes sure all the monads resulted in a value.

-Day 7 was by far the most challenging.
+For day 7 was by far the most challenging.
 It required the equivalent of tree walking.
 I started by building a `struct` for the rules, but in the end it was simpler to just re-run regexes that I constructed dynamically.

 I hit a few things that became obvious once I understood what was going on.
 First, I ran into some confusion with the borrow checker and for loops.